Mullinville, Kansas

 Mullinville is a city in Kiowa County, Kansas, United States.
 As of the 2020 census, the population of the city was 197.

 History

 The first post office at Mullinville was established in September 1884.

 Mullinville was laid out in about 1886.
 It was named for Alfred A. Mullin, a pioneer settler and storekeeper.

+1915 Tornado

+On June 5, 1915, a violent F5 tornado hit Mullinville, causing no fatalities nor injuries.

 Geography

 According to the United States Census Bureau, the city has a total area of 0.60 sqmi, all of it land.